araobp/sensor-network/README.md

 GPIO, I2C, SPI and UART/USART are widely adopted by sensor/actuator components.
 However, IT guys are not familiar with those low-level interfaces.

-I have decided to develop a gateway that works as a bridge between those low-level interfaces and USB.
+I have decided to develop a gateway that works as a bridge between those low-level interfaces and serial (UART/USB).

 ## Common architecture